zw-engineers/learn-react/learn-react-redux/README.md

 ## The Problem

-- PostForm allow users to add posts to a blog.
-- Posts needs to update posts list when a new post is added.
+- PostForm allows users to add posts to a blog however, Posts needs to update posts list when a new post is added.

 ## Solution